 NOT YOUR TYPICAL SUMMER CAMP

-Each week focuses around a theme.
+Each week at our horseback riding summer day camp in New Hampshire focuses around a theme.
 We have designed a program consisting of five Levels in which the campers learn about proper horsemanship and develop their riding skills while they also study horse terminology, history, first aid and more!

 On the first day of camp each camper receives a notebook containing all the information they need to learn in order to complete the first level.
 Both riding and horsemanship goals are set, to be accomplished by the parent show on Friday.
 Throughout the week the campers practice and study the given skills through games and hands-on experiences.